 Talk to your real estate agent

 You can’t buy a house without a real estate agent.
 Well, you technically can, but it’s a lot of work and unnecessary stress.
 After you’re approved for the house, you may think that’s it, and there’s nothing left to do but go to the closing and collect the keys to your brand new pad.
 That’s not so.
 Your real estate agent knows about a lot of things other than houses.
 And lucky for you, most of the topics agents are knowledgeable about are at least housing-adjacent.
 Want to get the name of a good moving company?
 Your real estate agent can probably give you names to call and names to avoid.
+Once you get moved in you probably want to think about house insurance, maybe even a warranty for your home (which you should go to this site to learn more about).
 Your agent knows a lot of people in your new town, and that makes him or her an invaluable resource.
 Did you just move to the Garden State to find your furnace malfunctioning after a couple of weeks?
-Ask your real estate agent about Jersey City, NJ, residential heating repair.
+Ask your real estate agent about residential heating repair.
 You may also want to talk to your new coworkers or your new neighbors, but don’t neglect the person who sold you the house in the first place.

 You’ll probably need a list of things to do before you pack the last box and leave town, but those lists aren’t perfect.
 To make sure you aren’t leaving out something important, have a friend take a look at the list.
 It may be that you’re forgetting something obvious like turning on the electricity at your new place.
 Even if you live alone, that doesn’t mean you have to move alone.